dhellmann/pymotw/PyMOTW/urlparse/index.rst

     :literal:
     :start-after: #end_pymotw_header

-In this case, the parameters, query, and fragment are all missing in the original URL.
+In this case, the *parameters*, *query*, and *fragment* are all missing in the original URL.
 The new URL does not look the same as the original, but is equivalent according to the standard.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'urlparse_urlunparseextra.py'))